visionmedia/masteringnode/Readme.md

 # Mastering Node

  Mastering node is an open source eBook by node hackers for node hackers.
-I started this as a side project and realized that I don't have time :) so go nuts, download it, build it, fork it, extend it and share it.
-If you come up with something you wish to contribute back, send me a pull request.
+TJ started this as a side project and realized that he didn't have time :) Jim picked up some editing and project structuring.
+It's open to everyone, so go nuts, download it, build it, fork it, extend it and share it.
+If you come up with something you wish to contribute back, send a pull request.

 ## Authors